bluebirrrrd/bluebirrrrd.com/src/pages/blog/how-to-find-a-git-branch-and-check-it-out-in-one-command.md

 ---
 I switch branches in my projects **a lot**.
 What I'm always struggling with, though, is remembering branch names.

-In my team, the naming convention is `[feature/bugfix]/<ticketNumber>-<description-in-snake-case>` so it's also hard to remember those numbers.
+In my team, branch naming convention is `[feature/bugfix]/<ticketNumber>-<description-in-snake-case>` which makes it hard to guess branch name if you're in a hurry.

 I wrote a shortcut command to help with those cases.
 Here it is in my `.zshrc`: